Hel0bed0/Python-Calculator/README.md

 Make sure python calculator is set as "Executable as Program" in file properties

-If it dosen't open try copy/pasting the file location in terminal.
+If it dosen't open try copy/pasting the file location in terminal without quotation marks.